mattgemmell/Referrers/README.markdown

 ## How do I use it?

-Just put your access logs in the same directory (by default, it looks for files with names beginning "access.log"), and then do `ruby referrers.rb`.
+Just put your server logs in the same directory (by default, it looks for files with names containing ".log"), and then do `ruby referrers.rb`.

 You can use the `-h` switch to learn about a few useful options.